-All of our Babies classes are taught by IDMEs (Infant Developmental Movement Educators) trained and certified by the School for Body-Mind Centering.
+All of our classes for caregivers and their babies are taught by IDMEs (Infant Developmental Movement Educators) trained and certified by the School for Body-Mind Centering.
 IDME training includes four core developmental movement courses in addition to two 10-day modules on working with infants.
 This training takes place over several years and includes over 500 hours of course work, observations and sessions.

 * * *